Skip to main content

 Solution

-NORC is using a bilingual survey to collect rural Latino perspectives.
+NORC is using a mixed-methods survey to collect rural Latino perspectives.

-As part of a larger grant from the National Institutes of Health, the University of California, Merced, commissioned NORC to survey rural Latino populations in California and Arizona about their the health care access and immigration experiences and perspectives.
+As part of a larger grant from the National Institutes of Health, the University of California, Merced, commissioned NORC to survey rural Latino populations in California and Arizona about their health care access experiences and perspectives.

 We designed and are implementing a probability-based sampling approach (address-based and prepaid cell phone sample) for conducting some 3,000 phone and web-based interviews in English and Spanish.
 We will interview U.S.- and foreign-born Latino adults in rural census tracts in seven counties each in California and Arizona.
 The survey will ask participants about: